intel-analytics/ipex-llm/docs/mddocs/Quickstart/llamacpp_portable_zip_gpu_quickstart.md

 ### Performance Environment
 #### SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS
-The environment variable SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS determines the usage of immediate command lists for task submission to the GPU.
-While this mode typically enhances performance, exceptions may occur.
-Please consider experimenting with and without this environment variable for best performance.
-For more details, you can refer to [this article](https://www.intel.com/content/www/us/en/developer/articles/guide/level-zero-immediate-command-lists.html).
 To enable SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS, you can run
 `set SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS=1`(Windows user)
 or
 `export SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS=1`(Linux user)
+> [!NOTE]
+> The environment variable SYCL_PI_LEVEL_ZERO_USE_IMMEDIATE_COMMANDLISTS determines the usage of immediate command lists for task submission to the GPU.
+While this mode typically enhances performance, exceptions may occur.
+Please consider experimenting with and without this environment variable for best performance.
+For more details, you can refer to [this article](https://www.intel.com/content/www/us/en/developer/articles/guide/level-zero-immediate-command-lists.html).